Carlos II, King of Spain

 Carlos’ siblings:

 Carlos had eight half-siblings from his father’s first marriage to Elisabeth of France who died in 1644, at the age of forty-one, after miscarrying a son.
 All but one of Carlos’ half-siblings had died before he was born.
 Only his half-sister Maria Theresa who married King Louis XIV of France survived childhood.
-The death in 1646 of Balthasar Carlos, Carlos’ half-brother and heir to the Spanish throne, had caused King Felipe IV to marry for a second time, in search of a male heir.
+The death in 1646 of Balthasar Carlos, Carlos’ half-brother and heir to the Spanish throne, caused King Felipe IV to marry for a second time, in search of a male heir.

 Carlos’ only surviving half-sibling Maria Theresa who married King Louis XIV of France; Credit – Wikipedia